 2. Product & Service Innovation

-Introduce new digital products and service enabled by emerging technologies, e.g. Social, Mobile, Cloud, Big Data, Analytics, Blockchain, RPA, etc. Digital Transformation also enables better collaboration and co-creation of new products among different organizations.
+Introduce new digital products and services enabled by emerging technologies, e.g. Social, Mobile, Cloud, Big Data, Analytics, Blockchain, RPA, etc. Digital Transformation also enables better collaboration and co-creation of new products among different organizations.

 3. Distribution, Marketing, & Sales

 Invest in digital marketing campaigns, where results can be clearly tracked, attributed, and finetuned to increase the return on investment of marketing spend.
+Detailed attribution is a significant advantage over traditional channels of distribution, marketing, and sales.

 4. Digital Fulfillment